davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 subducted metaclastic rocks of the Sierra de Salinas schist, exposed in the principal Salinia window into the subduction channel schists [@Kidder2006].

-In Figure \ref{fig:cross_sections}C and D we adopt the focused slab rollback and mantle lithosphere underplating models of @Saleeby2003 and @Luffi2009, for the dynamic response of normal thickness oceanic lithosphere following the crustal thickened oceanic plateau down the subduction zone.
+In `Figure cross_sections`c and d we adopt the focused slab rollback and mantle lithosphere underplating models of @Saleeby2003 and @Luffi2009, for the dynamic response of normal thickness oceanic lithosphere following the crustal thickened oceanic plateau down the subduction zone.
 Principal crustal responses are shown as large magnitude trench-directed extension coupled to regional extrusion of the underplated subduction channel schists, which was driven by suction forces of the retreating slab.
-In the Figure \ref{fig:cross_sections}c to d transition, accelerated rollback is accomplished by duplex formation from Farallon plate mantle nappes.
+In the `Figure cross_sections`c to d transition, accelerated rollback is accomplished by duplex formation from Farallon plate mantle nappes.
 We suspect that mantle nappe detachment was controlled primarily by the temperature control on the brittle-plastic